top of page

 Etymology of Epipremnum giganteum

-Frequently Asked Questions about Epipremnum giganteum
+Frequently Asked Questions About Epipremnum giganteum

-• How fast does Epipremnum giganteum grow?It grows rapidly under optimal conditions, often extending several meters within months.
+• → How fast does Epipremnum giganteum grow?
+With adequate warmth and light, it grows rapidly and can develop several meters of vine within a year.

 Epipremnum giganteum